Construction is now completed. All residents participating in this programs may contact the Resilience Permit Center to pull permits and connect.

 Following the tragic wildfires of October 2017, the Sonoma County Board of Supervisors directed Sonoma Water to explore the possible extension of sewer service to residents of the Larkfield Estates neighborhood who lost their homes in the fires.

 On Feb.
 5, 2019, the Board of Directors of Sonoma Water approved the Larkfield Estates Sewer project, which will bring sewer service to willing property owners in Larkfield Estates.
 The Board’s action starts the clock running for property owners to participate in the sewer project.
-The deadline to sign up for the project has been extended to September 16, 2019.
 Participation in the sewer project is entirely voluntary.

 In addition to each property owner’s share of construction costs, property owners connecting to the sewer system will pay a connection fee and an annual sewer service charge: